CA PC 484

 The prosecution always has to prove every element of a crime beyond a reasonable doubt.
 Based on the facts and circumstances of your unique case there may be multiple defenses available.
 The most critical element that the prosecutor must prove is that you intended the prohibited conduct you are charged with committing.
 This gives you a potentially powerful defense.
 Consult with a licensed attorney to find out how your case may be affected.

 If you have recently been arrested for Credit Card Fraud or related offense, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Esfandi will hear the details of the case and advise you on the best approach to defend yourself.
 If you wish, a consultation in our office can be promptly scheduled.

 Call Us for a FREE Case Review: 310-274-6529